 Matt Furniss / David Wise, 1994

 There aren’t a lot of Sega Master System ports of SNES games.
 There are definitely even fewer ports where the Master System soundtrack improves on the SNES original.
-And if that score emerges from what was an unfinished release, we might be dealing with a minor miracle.
-Or maybe such a lucky outcome wasn’t entirely unpredictable.
-After all, it was Matt Furniss who ported David Wise’s Battletoads in Battlemaniacs SNES score – which was one of the maestro’s lesser works, melodically uninspired and lacking momentum in its buzzing guitar sound.
+And if that score emerges from what was an unfinished release, we might be dealing with a minor miracle — though perhaps the outcome was less surprising than it first appears.
+After all, it was Matt Furniss who ported David Wise’s Battletoads in Battlemaniacs SNES score — which was one of the maestro’s lesser works, melodically uninspired and lacking momentum in its buzzing guitar sound.

 Furniss’ take on Wise’s material is the sort of smart distillation and tweaking that makes a score written for a far superior sound chip work on a more limited platform.
 There was little hope of translating the guitar focus of the SNES score to the Master System.
 Furniss navigates this issue by putting less emphasis on the melody instruments.
 Instead, he writes fantastically tight, rock-solid rhythms rendered through the Master System’s best-sounding rock drum imitations.
 Their sound is all the more impressive considering the platform’s infamously bright, light timbres.

 Beautifully spacious yet authoritative and hard-hitting, the jaw-dropping drums are the star here, driving each piece forward with relentlessly grooving, stomping energy.
-Moreover, their lo-fi, near-industrial nature gives them a grittiness and energy missing from the original score.
+Their lo-fi, near-industrial nature gives them a grittiness and energy missing from the original score.

 “Snake Pit” is the culmination of this approach.
 Turning the SNES’ soft, percolating percussion into fierce ostinati, Furniss’ port uses its breathless pace and anthemic melodies to deliver the soundtrack’s most adrenaline-driven, rocking track.
-Furniss’ pronounced use of vibrato on the sustained, decaying notes that close several of his melodies is a nice touch.
-It’s as close an approximation of guitar tones as one could hope for on the Master System – fitting for the punchiest and greatest soundtrack the platform has ever seen.
+Furniss’ pronounced use of vibrato on the sustained, decaying notes that close several of his melodies is a nice touch — as close an approximation of guitar tones as one could hope for on the Master System, and a fitting close to the platform’s finest soundtrack.

 Descent Soundtrack